connected-cjohnston/SupermarketReceipt-Refactoring-Kata/README.md

 ## New feature: discounted bundles

 The owner of the system has a new feature request.
 They want to introduce a new kind of special offer - bundles.
 When you buy all the items in a product bundle you get 10% off the total for those items.
 For example you could make a bundle offer of one toothbrush and one toothpaste.
-If you then you buy one toothbrush and one toothpaste, the discount will be 10% of €0.99 + €1.79.
+If you then buy one toothbrush and one toothpaste, the discount will be 10% of €0.99 + €1.79.
 If you instead buy two toothbrushes and one toothpaste, you get the same discount as if you'd bought only one of each - ie only complete bundles are discounted.